XignSys/XignQR-Authnode/README.md

 -->
 # XignQR-Authnode

-An authentication node for use with the [XignQR Authentication System](https://xignsys.com).
+An authentication node for integration with the [XignQR Authentication System](https://xignsys.com).
+Using XignQR you will be able to authenticate against OpenAM > v6.5 using your smartphone.

 # Installation
 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.